Supplemental Nutrition Assistance Program: Fraud and abuse

+According to an April 2025 Congressional Research Service report, SNAP fraud was "rare" and that many instances of overpayments were due to unintentional errors.

 In March 2012, the USDA published its fifth report in a series of periodic analyses to estimate the extent of trafficking in SNAP; that is, selling or otherwise converting SNAP benefits for cash payouts.
 Although trafficking does not directly increase costs to the Federal Government, it diverts benefits from their intended purpose of helping low-income families access a nutritious diet.
-Also trafficking may indirectly increase costs by encouraging participants to stay in the program longer than intended, or by incentivizing new participants seeking to profit from trafficking.
-The FNS aggressively acts to control trafficking by using SNAP purchase data to identify suspicious transaction patterns, conducting undercover investigations, and collaborating with other investigative agencies.
+Trafficking may also indirectly increase costs by encouraging participants to stay in the program longer than intended, or by incentivizing new participants seeking to profit from trafficking.
+FNS considers trafficking to be the most egregious program violation and aggressively acts to control it by using SNAP purchase data to identify suspicious transaction patterns, conducting undercover investigations, and collaborating with other investigative agencies.

 Trafficking diverted an estimated one cent of each SNAP dollar ($330 million annually) from SNAP benefits between 2006 and 2008.
 Trafficking has declined over time from nearly 4 percent in the 1990s.
 About 8.2 percent of all stores trafficked from 2006 to 2008 compared to the 10.5 percent of SNAP authorized stores involved in trafficking in 2011.
 A variety of store characteristics and settings were related to the level of trafficking.
 Although large stores accounted for 87.3 percent of all SNAP redemptions, they only accounted for about 5.4 percent of trafficking redemptions.
 Trafficking was much less likely to occur among publicly owned than privately owned stores and was much less likely among stores in areas with less poverty rather than more.
 The total annual value of trafficked benefits increased at about the same rate as overall program growth.
 The current estimate of total SNAP dollars trafficked is higher than observed in the previous 2002–2005 period.
 This increase is consistent, however, with the almost 37 percent growths in average annual SNAP benefits from the 2002–2005 study periods to the most recent one.
 The methodology used to generate these estimates has known limitations.
 However, given variable data and resources, it is the most practical approach available to FNS.
 Further improvements to SNAP trafficking estimates would require new resources to assess the prevalence of trafficking among a random sample of stores.

 The USDA report released in August 2013 says the dollar value of trafficking increased to 1.3 percent, up from 1 percent in the USDA's 2006–2008 survey, and "About 18 percent of those stores classified as convenience stores or small groceries were estimated to have trafficked.
 For larger stores (supermarkets and large groceries), only 0.32 percent were estimated to have trafficked.
 In terms of redemptions, about 17 percent of small groceries redemptions and 14 percent of convenience store redemptions were estimated to have been trafficked.
 This compares with a rate of 0.2 percent for large stores."